freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 Hit *Save* and close the window.
 Now you'll add VPE's HDRP package, which will automatically pull in the core package and the assets package.

 Open the package manager by clicking on *Window -> Package Management -> Package Manager*.
-Then click on the "plus" icon on the top left corner of the window, and choose *Add package by name..*.
+Then click on the "plus" icon on the top left corner of the window, and choose *Install package by name..*.

 <p><img alt="Package Manager" width="237" src="unity-package-manager.png"/></p>